Building a Multidomestic Strategy with Examples

 Playbox products Source: Playbox

-Playbox uses a multidomestic strategy by tailoring its toy products to meet the specific needs of its customers in different regions.
-When designing and marketing their toys, they consider local culture, trends, and safety regulations.
+Playbox uses a multidomestic strategy by customising their toy products to the needs of their customers in different regions.
+When designing and marketing their toys they consider local culture, trends and safety regulations.

-For instance, Playbox may design toys based on local mythology or adapt their products to meet special safety criteria in different markets.
-This approach allows Playbox to connect with children and parents in their target areas while adhering to local regulations.
+For example Playbox may design toys based on local mythology or adapt their products to meet special safety requirements in different markets.
+This way Playbox connects with children and parents in their target markets and comply with local regulations.

 Johnson & Johnson